 Invest this money by creating several FD so even if one FD is used up the interest on the rest amount is not lost.
 Invest in Flexi-FDs or even short term debt funds.

-Building up the protection
+Building up the Financial Security

-Most of us don’t view insurance as life cover but as an investment which defeats the whole purpose of insurance.
-Most Indians think that insurance provided by the employer is sufficient but that is a major misconception.
+Most of us don’t view insurance products as life cover but as an investment which defeats the whole purpose of insurance.
+Most Indians think that health insurance plan provided by the employer is sufficient but that is a major misconception.
 If you lose the job you also lose out on the medical insurance from the company.

 Always have insurance to protect your savings, the medical expenses also depend upon the type of hospital and the type of rooms used.
 The author mentions that as a thumb rule 3 lakhs for small towns and fewer facilities, and around 15 lakhs for the metro cities with posh facilities.